Gardner Museum Heist —Blog

 Writing 12 years later, I continue to have two problems with Kurkjian's initial emails to me, in setting up the interview.
 I have myself conducted a few interviews in my life, some with famous people, like "Weird Al" Yankovic and Bill Maher, for local entertainment 'zines, as well as with Mitt Romney briefly for the Worcester Telegram and Gazette, when he first ran for the U.S. Senate against Ted Kennedy in 1994.

-My expectation was that if Robinson shared my information with anyone, someone not formally affiliated with Watchdog New England, such as a freelance writer for the Boston Globe, like Kurkjian, that he would ask my permission.
+My expectation was that if Robinson shared my information with anyone, someone not formally affiliated with Watchdog New England, such as a freelance writer for the Boston Globe he used to work with, like Kurkjian, that he would ask my permission.
 That was the kind of consideration I expected when I prefaced my email with a request to be treated as "a confidential source."
 But he didn’t even let me know he was doing it.

 Why would I contact Watchdog New England if I thought I could get satisfaction from Kurkjian or the Boston Globe?

-What if Kurkjian had decided not to follow up with me after Robinson forwarded my email, and I had then decided to start trying to contact Kurkjian, not knowing that he had already received the material I had sent to Watchdog New England and had passed on it?
+What if Kurkjian had decided not to follow up with me after Robinson forwarded my email, and I had then decided to start trying to contact Kurkjian, not knowing that he had already received the material I had sent to Watchdog New England and he had passed on it?

 I never heard from Robinson.
-My subsequent followup emails to him were ignored.
+My subsequent follow-up emails to him were ignored.
 Had I not heard from Kurkjian either, I would not even have known that he had received my email.

 Most of the Boston Globe articles written by Kurkjian available online at that time included a Boston Globe email address for him, but it was a deactivated account.
 Still, he was a public person, I could probably find a way to get in contact with him.
 It likely would have taken an hour or two at that time, and I had considered doing just that after I tried to email him, at one point, and the email bounced back as undeliverable.